Trusted WordPress tutorials, when you need them most.

 WordPress will now download the block to your computer as a JSON file.

-To import the block into another WordPress blog or website, simply log in to that site and open the content editor.
-You can now open the block management screen by following the same process described above.
+To import the block into another WordPress blog or website, log in to that site and open the content editor.
+Then, follow the same process described above to open the block management screen.

 This time, click on the ‘Import from JSON button’ instead.
 In the popup that appears, select ‘Choose file.’